Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Identifying the Target Complier Average Causal Effect

 \item[(b)] Exclusion Restriction: $Y(z,D(z)) = Y(z',D(z'))$ for all $z,z'$ such that $D(z) = D(z')$

 \item[(c)] Instrument Relevance

 \end{enumerate} \end{customassumption}

 Assumption \ref{asp: IV}-(a) effectively rules out the existence of \textit{defiers} (i.e., individuals who receive the treatment when assigned to control, and refuse it when assigned to treatment) in both the study sample and the target population.
 In the context of the canvassing via persuasion example, this implies that individuals who are never visited by a canvasser would not engage in a conversation with one.
+Following \citet{imbens1994identification}, Assumption \ref{asp: IV}-(a) should be read as a sign-uniformity restriction on the choice response to the instrument.
+This condition is needed so that the target Wald ratio in Theorem \ref{thm: randomization identification tcace} is interpreted as a T-CACE rather than a net contrast of compliers and defiers.
 Assumption \ref{asp: IV}-(b) states that the instrument $Z$ can only affect the outcome through $D$---in other words, the outcome only depends on whether treatment is received, not treatment assignment.
 This allows us to simplify the potential outcomes to be a function of just $D$.
 Assumption \ref{asp: IV}-(c) says that the expected difference in potential treatment received is nonzero.

 In the context of persuasion through canvassing, Assumption \ref{asp: IV}-(b) implies that being assigned to a persuasion influences the attitude of a voter only through the act of persuasion itself, without any other direct effect.
 Assumption \ref{asp: IV}-(c) implies that there is a nonzero probability that an individual in the target population whose receipt of the persuasion intervention depends on whether they were assigned to it.
 We note that Assumption \ref{asp: IV} (a)-(b) must hold at the population level, meaning they apply to both the study sample and target population.
+In Section \ref{sec: practical considerations}, we discuss guidelines for sharp tests of Assumption~\ref{asp: IV} \citep{kitagawa2015test, mourifie2017testing, yu2025binary}.
+Following \citet{deaton2010instruments,swanson2014think,swanson2018partial}, we view these diagnostic procedures as falsification, rather than as mechanical validation of the identifying assumptions.